Strichartz estimates for quadratic repulsive potentials: Introduction

-Conversely, if the $\tau ^2$ is positive, the coefficient $|\sinh (\tau (t-s))|^{-n/2} $ converges to $0$ exponentially, and it is enable us to prove the time-global Strichartz estimates.
-Here we remark that the dispersive estimate \eqref{1} is "inhomogeneous", that is, the coefficient of \eqref{1} acts like $|\sinh (\tau (t-s))|^{-n/2}$ for $|t-s| \geq 1$ but it acts like $|t-s|^{-n/2}$ for $|t-s| \leq 1$.
-In that case, it may be difficult to apply the method in \cite{KT}, directly.
-In Kawamoto-Yoneyama \cite{KY}, the Strichartz estimates for the inhomogeneous dispersive estimates were considered, more precisely, it was considered that the case where the the coefficient of dispersive estimate acts like $|t-s|^{-n(1-\varepsilon)/2}$ for $|t-s| \geq 1$, $|t-s|^{-n/2}$ for $|t-s| \leq 1$ and for some $0< \varepsilon <1/2$.
-In that case, by introducing the time-weighted space, we succeeded to avoid the difficulties arising from inhomogeneous dispersive estimate.
-In the homogeneous repulsive case, our approach to get over this difficulty is to reduce the decaying order from $|\sinh (\tau (t-s))|^{-n/2}$ to $|t-s| ^{-\kappa}$ for $|t-s| \geq 1$ with $\kappa \geq n/2$.
-Since it is clear that $|t-s| ^{-n/2} \leq |t-s|^{-\kappa}$ for $|t-s| \leq 1$ and $\kappa \geq n/2$, one gets the estimates to which we can apply the method in \cite{KT}.
-However, because of using this reduction, it seems difficult to apply Theorem \ref{T1} to the potential decaying like $(\log (1+|x|))^{-2-\ep}$, which class of potential is optimal for the repulsive case, we consider.
+Conversely, if $\tau ^2$ is positive, coefficient $|\sinh (\tau (t-s))|^{-n/2} $ converges to $0$ exponentially, enabling us to prove the global-in-time Strichartz estimates.
+Here, we remark that the dispersive estimate \eqref{1} is ``inhomogeneous,'' that is, the coefficient of \eqref{1} acts as $|\sinh (\tau (t-s))|^{-n/2}$ for $|t-s| \geq 1$; however, it acts as $|t-s|^{-n/2}$ for $|t-s| \leq 1$.
+In this case, it may be difficult to apply the method of Keel-Tao \cite{KT} directly.
+Kawamoto-Yoneyama \cite{KY} considered the Strichartz estimates for inhomogeneous dispersive estimates; more precisely, they considered a case wherein the coefficient of dispersive estimate acts as $|t-s|^{-n(1-\varepsilon)/2}$ for $|t-s| \geq 1$, as well as $|t-s|^{-n/2}$ for $|t-s| \leq 1$ and for some $0< \varepsilon <1/2$.
+In this case, by introducing the time-weighted space, we succeeded in avoiding the difficulties arising from inhomogeneous dispersive estimates.
+In the quadratic repulsive case, to overcome this difficulty, we reduced the decaying order from $|\sinh (\tau (t-s))|^{-n/2}$ to $|t-s| ^{-\kappa}$ for $|t-s| \geq 1$ with $\kappa \geq n/2$.
+It is important to use \eqref{2} instead of \eqref{1} to apply Keel-Tao's result and obtain Theorem \ref{T1} in spite of that \eqref{2} is much weaker than \eqref{1} and, that they were unable to deal with potentials which decays like $(\log(1+|x|))^{-2 - \ep}$ because of this, where it may be expected that we can prove the Strichartz estimate under such log-decay potential if the quadratic repulsive potential exists.